petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 DVC pipeline.

 TODO: Allow importing from Overleaf?

+TODO: Should this just be called a document?

+## Edit the document in a dev container

 Next, click "edit in GitHub Codespace."
 This will open up a new tab with an in-browser VS Code